microsoft/VivaSolutions/Sample Solutions/Data Lake/MGDC/README.md

 # Microsoft Graph Data Connect Data Lake Solution
-**Note**: A detailed end-to-end instruction will be added here.
-In the meantime, the following step by step will help you leverage the existing Microsoft Graph Data Connect documentation and tutorials to create the pipeline.

 This walkthrough describes how you can load and copy data from your Office 365 organization (Microsoft Graph) into your Azure storage using Microsoft Graph data connect and then how to extract attributes and ultimately enriched attributes and knowledge.
 Microsoft Graph data connect traditionally provides Office 365 data to your Azure storage in JSON lines but this walk-though flattens the data and makes it available as entity tables, which are represented as CSVs.
 In addition to flat CSVs, the solution export data with the Common Data Model structure.
 Follow Microsoft docementation [here](https://docs.microsoft.com/en-us/common-data-model/) to learn more about the Common Data Model.